 - One key mathematically related to the other. - Public key can be generated from private key.
 But NOT vice versa. - If you encrypt data with the public key, you need to private key to decrypt keys

-You can sign data with the private key and verify the signature using the public key
+You can sign data with the

 - Private key is kept SECRET. - You should encrypt your private key with a symmetric passphrase.